coyotespike/voyager-dev/README.md

 - [x] Get agent to ask for task.
 Maybe use prefix
 - [x] Install as command-line tool
 - [x] Install to PyPi (using the agent itself!)
+- [x] Add CI/CD to publish to PyPi automatically
 - [ ] On initialization, ask which files to embed
 - [ ] Add project structure and current location to every request
 - Agent does not always get input